mauriciopoppe/blog/site/content/notes/misc/productivity-skills.md

-Once you tag email the first thing is to free your inbox from emails that aren't that important to read, lots emails coming from our bug tracker are most of the time not directed to me but to my team inbox instead, the first filter group bugs by the team they're targetted to and moves them to a tag e.g. `bugs-team-a`, `bugs-team-b` and archives them skipping the inbox.
+Once you tag email the first thing is to free your inbox from emails that aren't that important to read, lots emails coming from our bug tracker are most of the time not directed to me but to my team inbox instead, the first filter group bugs by the team they're targeted to and moves them to a tag e.g. `bugs-team-a`, `bugs-team-b` and archives them skipping the inbox.
 Some of these bugs might need my attention because I'm mentioned in them and therefore if I'm CCed on them then I also need to add another tag to it e.g. `bugs-me`.